-- 4. Insufficient access to food is a major cause of food insecurity in Cambodia.
-Malnutrition is further related to inadequate access to sufficient and diverse types of food, inadequate health services, poor sanitation, and maternal care and child feeding practices.
-The 2009 United Nations Cambodia Common Country Assessment (CCA) found that despite a national rice surplus and functioning markets, household access to food remains challenging mainly due to low purchasing power.
+- 4. Insufficient access to adequate and diverse food is a major cause of food insecurity and undernutrition in Cambodia.
+Other causes include inadequate infant and young child feeding and care practices, limited access to well-equipped health services, and poor access to water and sanitation.
+The 2009 United Nations Cambodia Common Country Assessment (CCA) found that despite a national rice surplus and functioning markets, household access to food remained challenging mainly due to low purchasing power.
 Rural households spend roughly 70 percent of their income on food.
 Insufficient purchasing power leads households to adopt negative coping strategies to meet food requirements, such as modifying consumption patterns to consume less expensive and less nutritious food, reducing food intake, increasing seasonal migration and child labour, withdrawing students from school, increasing indebtedness and contributing to deforestation. - 5.
-WFP's 2008 comprehensive food security and vulnerability analysis (CFSVA) estimated that 11 percent of the population is food-insecure, rising to 18 percent in the lean season.
+WFP's 2008 comprehensive food security and vulnerability analysis (CFSVA) estimated that up to 18 percent of the population is food-insecure.
 The survey confirmed the correlation between food security, wealth, livelihood, assets ownership and household size.
-Food-insecure households are more likely to be landless or land poor (45 percent of rural households), tend to rely on agriculture alone (80 percent of
+Food-insecure households are more likely to be landless or land poor (45 percent of rural households), tend to rely on agriculture alone (80 percent of agricultural production is rice